ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Educate Your Daughters.—a
+writer in the Farmer and Planter says:
 &quot;When I lived among tbe Choctaw In­
 dians, I held a consultation with one of
 theîr principal chiefs respecting tbe